 - Distilled Vinegars (Malt Vinegars are NOT gluten free)

 When going out to eat, check the menu and ask questions if nothing is listed.
-You can call ahead and ask about wheat and gluten free menu items if you’ve never been to that restaurant before.
-Or many well-known chain restaurants have wheat and gluten free menu details on their website.
+You can call ahead and ask about wheat or gluten-free menu items if you’ve never been to that restaurant before.
+Or many well-known chain restaurants have wheat and gluten-free menu details on their website.

-Since so many people are now dealing with wheat and gluten-free diets, most restaurants are aware of this and try to accommodate them.
+Since so many people are now dealing with wheat or gluten-free diets, most restaurants are aware of this and try to accommodate them.

 Wheat or Gluten Free Snacks

-Sometimes wheat and gluten-free options are not available especially at sporting events, so make sure you always carry snacks with you.
+Sometimes wheat or gluten free options are not available especially at sporting events, so make sure you always carry snacks with you.
 There are lots of gluten and wheat free snack bars and other snacks available online and at health food stores.

 Lara Bars – These are amazing!
 They taste great without any guilt.
 My favorite are the Peanut Butter Chocolate Chip variety.